 Key advantages:

-The Motiv Shadow Tank is all about control.
-It’s one of the best bowling ball for two handed bowlers on dry lanes.
+The Hammer Black Widow 3.0 Dynasty brings serious power.
+It’s one of the best bowling ball for two handed bowlers who want more total hook.

-If you're looking for the best bowling ball for two handed bowlers who need control, the Motiv Shadow Tank is a top choice.
+If you want the best bowling ball for two handed bowlers who need strength without losing shape, the Black Widow 3.0 Dynasty is a top choice.

-DV8 Dark Side – Best Bowling Ball for Two Handed Bowlers by DV8
+DV8 Dark Side Curse – Best Bowling Ball for Two Handed Bowlers by DV8

 Key advantages:

-DV8 designed the Dark Side for bowlers who throw without a thumb, including two handers.
+DV8 created the Dark Side Curse for no-thumb players, including two handers.

 How to Choose the Best Bowling Ball for Two Handed Bowlers